Jamie-Watson/Parking-Lot-Simulator/README.md

     java CapacityOptimizer n
     ```
     where n represent an integer value for the number of cars entering the lot in the simulated hour

-6. Note that this project will automatically include the TTS APIs required to run.